Last Updated: 6 November 2025

-The three-second rule is a general guideline, not a strict law, that suggests maintaining at least three seconds of distance between your vehicle and the one in front of you.
+The three-second rule is a general guideline, not a strict law, that recommends maintaining at least three seconds of distance between your vehicle and the one ahead.
 This distance gives you enough time to react to immediate stops or other hazards.

 What is the Three-Second Rule?

-The 3-second rule is a simple yet effective guideline that suggests drivers should maintain at least three seconds of distance between their car and the vehicle in front of them.
+The 3-second rule is a simple yet effective guideline that suggests drivers maintain at least 3 seconds of distance between their car and the vehicle ahead.
 This rule is based on a driver’s average reaction time to an unexpected situation.

 How to Apply the Three-Second Rule?